OdinsHat/gama/README.md

 * [2014-04-29] Bouncy sphere providing STARBURST!
 * [2014-04-28] Initial release

-*I expect it to grow into a AAA title within a month*
+*I expect it to grow into a AAA title within a month⸮*

 Game assets kindly provided by:
 * [Photon Storm](http://www.photonstorm.com/)